HarshBalwanix/NYrnmT-Frontend/README.md

 ## Overview

-NYrnmT is a web-based initiative designed to inspire and promote eco-friendly practices.
+NYrnmT is a frontend web-based initiative designed to inspire and promote eco-friendly practices.
 The project emphasizes the importance of environmental preservation through various themes, including wildlife conservation, clean air initiatives, waste management, and more.

 ## Deployed Website